ULIP Charges

 ULIP GST charges:

-Goods and Services Tax (GST) is applicable on various ULIP charges, including fund management, policy administration, and premium allocation charges.
-The GST rate on ULIP charges is currently 18%, and it is added to the respective charges.
+Earlier Goods and Services Tax (GST) is applicable on various ULIP charges, including fund management, policy administration, and premium allocation charges.
+After the announcement of GST exemption on life insurance announced on September 22, 2025, the ULIP GST charges are exempted, reducing the cost of ULIP.

 Pro Tip